sebilune/cat-terminal/README.md

 ## Installation
 This theme relies on starship for its functionality.
 Therefore, you will need to install starship on your system.
-The fist two steps are snippets from the official [starship docs](https://starship.rs/guide/) to help you get started. =^..^=
+The first two steps are snippets from the official [starship docs](https://starship.rs/guide/) to help you get started. =^..^=

 ### Step 1.
 Install Starship